shaydaniel7/javascript-quiz/README.md

-## User Story
+## Javascript Quiz

 ```
-AS A coding bootcamp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
-SO THAT I can gauge my progress compared to my peers
+In this project, we were supposed to create a timed code quiz with multiple-choice questions.
+The app runs in the browser and features dynamically updating HTML and CSS powered by a JavaScipt file.
+The application is responsive to different screen sizes.
 ```

 ## Acceptance Criteria